xuchen66/sphinx-emdocs/source/serialem-note-alter-way-centerhole.rst

     ClearHoleFinder
     V

-That is, when there is marker present in the image in current buffer, the script above will center the closest hole to the 0,0 of the image.
+That is, when there is no marker present in the image in current buffer, the script above will center the closest hole to the 0,0 of the image.
 If there is a marker present, it will center the hole closest to the marker point.
-This can very useful to move around to holes, for example in quick screening purpose.
+You don't have to put marker exactly in the center of that hole.
+This can very useful to move around to holes, for example, for a quick screening purpose.

-As demonstrated, this approach provides an effective alternative to hole template matching method.
+As you can see, this approach provides an effective alternative to hole template matching method.
 During actual data collection or screening, you can use just two lines of script to accurately center on each hole across the grid.